 The reason fracking got away in the US is because Dick Cheney brokered a "holiday" from EPA regulation by freeing it from the Safe Drinking Water Act.
 (The so-called "Halliburton Loophole").
 The horrific consequences for water resources in the US are now evident, but the industry is resisting tighter regulation and states have banned local fracking bans.

 Fracking for gas in the US has led to huge financial "impairments" for the pioneers, especially BHP Billiton, BP, BG, Shell and Statoil even with the lax imposition of regulation.

-To facilitate the treatment of fracking wastewater if fracking for gas in the Bowland-Hodder play a universal process catering for the different compositions associated with particular locations is needed.
+To facilitate the treatment of fracking wastewater, if fracking for gas in the Bowland-Hodder shale play goes ahead, a universal process catering for the different compositions associated with particular locations is needed.
 This means the adoption of Zero Liquid Discharge processes based on evaporation and crystallisation.
 Due to the high chloride content of the wastewater the materials of construction of the vessels, pipework and heat exchanger tubing will nevertheless be expensive.

 Such can be located central to a number of fracking locations and require no access to a watercourse as the only liquid leaving the plant is distilled water which can be re-used.

 However, the energy requirement for the treatment process and the associated transport and disposal options may exceed the energy content of the gas produced, as may the costs of handling the wastewater exceed the sales revenue.

 Work is needed, perhaps by a multi-faculty university investigation, to evaluate the economics of the whole fracking process, including dealing with the wastewater.

 So tight regulation in the UK with its prohibition of open pits and deep well injection may mean that fracking for gas in the UK will be uneconomic, ruling out the Bowland-Hodder shale which principally contains just gas.